sulaihasubi/sulaihasubi.github.io/_pages/about.md

 <blockquote>
-  <p>“The quote that always push me to new level in life is everything we do is a process, keep going even the process taking longer because rome was not built in a day”</p>
+  <p>“The quote that always push me to the new level in life is everything we do is a process, keep going even the process taking longer because rome was not built in a day”</p>
 </blockquote>